EU slams proposed Hong Kong electoral reforms | DW | 05.03.2021

 Pro-democracy supporters say Beijing's tightened grip on Hong Kong's political system violates its pledge to give the city 50 years of autonomy under a "one country, two systems" framework when Hong Kong was handed over to China by the British in 1997.

 Hong Kong saw several months of anti-government protests starting in 2019.
 That spurred mainland China to impose a contentious national security law on Hong Kong in June of 2020.
-The law criminalizes secession, subversion, and collusion with foreign forces.
+The law drastically lowered the bar on what activities could be classified as secession, subversion, or collusion with foreign forces.

 The legislation has been used to charge about 100 people in the city, including 47 pro-democracy activists last week.